 This is one of the crucial pain point faced by the user.
 Most of the tasks were performed with the aid of multiple platforms and services.
 Because of the disconnected nature of the services, there were data redundancy issues. for ex: "User has to provide all the journey details to authenticate his identity every time he connects to customer care".
 Here is a break down of the Pre-flight experience.

 To address the design opportunities we identified an actionable and feasible solution which is a companion mobile app which delivers Pre-flying and post-flying experiences to the passengers.
-Similarly to accommodate in-flight experience there will be an iPad application designed.
+Similarly to accommodate in-flight experience we proposed a new improved Infotainment system.

 We started the design process with low fidelity sketches.
 This is the way we iterate through many design options quickly.